IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/existing-openshift.md

 The helper:

 - prompts for the entitlement key, directory locations, OpenShift login information, and `env_id`
-- lets you select which Cloud Pak profile to configure (Cloud Pak for Data & watsonx, Cloud Pak for Business Automation, or Cloud Pak for Integration)
+- lets you select which Cloud Pak profile to configure (watsonx, Cloud Pak for Data & Software Hub, Cloud Pak for Integration, Cloud Pak for Business Automation, or Cloud Pak for Watson AIOps)
 - displays a menu of components (CP4D cartridges, CP4BA patterns/add-ons, CP4I instances) while ensuring that required dependencies stay selected
 - writes a ready-to-use `configuration/config/cpd-config.yaml` file plus a `set-env.sh` script under the same workspace directory level as the configuration and status directories
 - stores the helper state (including sensitive values) so that you can re-run the wizard at any time to update the configuration without editing YAML files manually.
 See [Guided configuration with the helper](interactive-helper.md) for the full walkthrough.